Model Metadata

 Box Coordinate Format (normalized)

-The normalized field on detection and boxes outputs specifies the coordinate format:
+The normalized field on boxes and detections outputs specifies the coordinate format:

 | Value | Description | Coordinate Range |